Northampton: Economy

 The town was expected to be affected by the insolvency of Northamptonshire County Council in 2018, as the council implemented significant budget cuts for two years.
 That was expected to include maintenance of only the "bare legal minimum of service, focused only on the most vulnerable residents."

 Health inequality in Northampton is high, with the life expectancy gap between the least deprived and most deprived men reaching over a decade.
 Additionally, the constituency is 'considerably worse than [the] England average' in violent crime, self-harm, under-18 conception and GCSE achievement.

 Northampton's market square is one of Britain's largest and dates back to 1235.
 The market square is linked to Abington Street, a major shopping area of Northampton.
 The western part of the street was pedestrianised in 1984.
 Further east, part was pedestrianised in 1995 and depedestrianised in 2014.
 The east end (beyond York Road) has never been pedestrianised.
 There are also two indoor shopping centres in the town centre: the Grosvenor Centre, which was built in the 1970s, and Market Walk (previously Peacock Place), which was constructed in 1988.
 St James Retail Park is also a large shopping precinct just south of the town centre.
 Other out-of-town retail parks exist: Weston Favell Shopping Centre, built in the 1970s, and Riverside Retail Park in the east of the town, as well as Sixfields in the west.
-Each precinct has a range of high street shops, department stores and many smaller individual speciality shops.
+Each precinct has a range of high street shops and many smaller individual speciality shops.